D-Yuva/AI-Agents/README.md

 ![Group Chat (1)](https://github.com/user-attachments/assets/82f5c3f9-f07f-43fa-bd60-b69c145ba114)

-reflection_with_llm

-You can take the entire conversation from Agent 1, summarize it, and give that summary to Agent.
+reflection_with_llm- You can take the entire conversation from Agent 1, summarize it, and give that summary to Agent.

-last_message

-Alternatively, you can use the "last_message" method to only pass the most recent message to Agent 2.
+last_message- Alternatively, you can use the "last_message" method to only pass the most recent message to Agent 2.

 In the particular QuotesAgent we have used reflection_with_llm